The importance of a good headline

-Specifically, ones that use shock, mystery, humour and intrigue to get you clicking your mouse in a frenzy.
+Specifically, ones that use shock, mystery, humour and intrigue to get you clicking your mouse.

 Whatever medium your story exists in, it’s going to need a headline that grabs people’s attention.
 This is particularly true in the mass information age.

 With that in mind, let’s take a look at five techniques this canny site uses to pull in many millions of page views every month.